Blind Faith (1998 film): Plot

-Set in 1957, Charlie is 18, and both black and gay.
-He kills a young white man in a nearby park late at night.
-The white man, one of seven young white men, had ganged up and murdered his secret boyfriend David Mercer, during a hate crime.
-Charlie is arrested, and confesses to attempting to rob the white boy, and says his death was accidental.
-Charlie is purposefully concealing the truth so as not to expose his own homosexuality and shame his father.
+Set in 1957, Charlie is a Black 18 year old male who is secretly gay.
+He is accused of killing a young white man in a nearby park late at night.
+The white man was one of seven young white men, who had ganged up and murdered his secret boyfriend David Mercer, who is black, during a hate crime based on his sexuality.
+Charlie is arrested and claims to have attempted to rob the white boy, stating that his death was accidental.
+Charlie purposefully concealed the truth so as not to expose his own homosexuality and shame his father.
 He is charged and put on trial, where the young white men lie and testify against him.
-During the trial, the circumstances of how it really happened are never revealed due to Charlie not wanting to displease his homophobic father, who is a police officer.
-The father is also in line for a promotion to become the first black sergeant, which in his mind, is more important than finding out what really happened to Charlie that night, although he secretly does know.
-Later, the truth is finally revealed, but it's too late, because Charlie is already sitting on death row waiting for the electric chair, having lost appeal after appeal.
+During the trial, the circumstances of how it really happened are never revealed due to Charlie not wanting to displease his homophobic father, who is a well-respected police officer in line for a promotion to become the first Black sergeant.
+One of his uncles, played by Courtney B Vance represents him in court and discovers the truth about his nephew after conversing with his youngest brother, a jazz musician who is considered the black sheep of the family.
+Later, when the truth is finally revealed, the father is in denial that his son is gay, and is more focused on his promotion than finding out what really happened to Charlie that night.
+By then, it is too late as Charlie is sitting on death row waiting for the electric chair, having lost appeal after appeal.
 In the end, Charlie eventually hangs himself to make his father proud of him for being a man and keeping "the secret".